• English

 I love trekking by myself, is it possible to do the TMB in autonomy?

-However, you will have to respect certain rules which vary from country to country.
+However, you have to respect some rules that change from one country to another.

-In France, bivouacking is allowed from sunset to sunrise and in well-defined areas.
+In France, bivouacking is allowed from sunset to sunrise and in specific areas.

-In Italy, only above 2500 meters of altitude.
+In Italy, it is allowed only above 2500 meters of altitude or in a camping site.

-In Switzerland, it is forbidden and you must sleep in a village.
+In Switzerland, it is forbidden and you must sleep in a camping site.

-If you pitch your tent next to a refuge, ask the warden for permission.
+If you pitch your tent next to a refuge, ask the refuge-keeper for permission.

 If you go with Trekking Mont Blanc, no!
 Overnight stays are included in our guided and self-guided trips and you don't need to worry about booking your nights as well as your morning and evening meals.
 At lunchtime, we eat a home-made picnic prepared by our chef.